2018 World Cup: A guide to the grounds hosting games in Russia

 Spread over 1,800 miles from the exclave of Kaliningrad on the coast of the Baltic Sea to Ekaterinburg, at the base of the Ural mountains, 12 stadiums across Russia will host the 64 matches that comprise the 2018 World Cup.

-The largest venue is also one of the newest - with the 81,000-capacity Luzhniki Stadium set to open in 2018 on the site of the old ground in Moscow.
+The largest venue is also one of the newest - with the 81,000-capacity Luzhniki Stadium only reopened in 2018 on the site of the old ground in Moscow.

 It is here that the first game will be held on 14 June and also the final, 31 days later.